FMC PGY1 Pharmacy Residency

 Every third weekend staffing, alternating between first and second shift serving as a clinical verification pharmacist.

-Residents will staff approximately one evening (4-8pm) every 10 days on a rotating basis, performing discharge counseling throughout the hospital.
+Residents will staff one evening (4-8pm) each week, performing discharge counseling throughout the hospital.
+One comp day will be provided for each weekend worked.

 Service on hospital and department committees